đŸ‡łđŸ‡± 🇬🇧

 What is Narcissism?

-To properly understand narcissism, it is useful to recognize their inner conflict.
+To properly understand narcissism, it is useful to recognize their inner landscape.
 Deep down, they often feel very small, inadequate, and insecure.
 That pain is buried and repressed, and is compensated for with status, grandeur, idolization, and devaluation.
-It is, in fact, a reaction to trauma.

 This inner dynamic has a predictable effect.
 Llittle empathy is possible, because everything revolves around recognizing their false self.
 You’ll regularly see others are treated as an audience (as witness to their greatness), or as extension of themselves.
 Those who cannot do this are ignored.
 This distorted perception of reality can make you doubt yourself considerably, or glorify them for what they accomplish.